@graffiti-garden/wrapper-synchronize

 logout: (session: GraffitiSession) => Promise<void>

-Begins the logout process.
-Depending on the implementation, this may involve redirecting the user to a logout page or opening a popup, so it should always be called in response to a user action.
+Begins the logout process for a particular session.
+Depending on the implementation, this may involve redirecting the user to a logout page or opening a popup, so it should always be called in response to a gesture, such as clicking a button, due to the feature-gating browser security feature.

 A confirmation will be returned asynchronously via sessionEvents as a GraffitiLogoutEvent as event type logout.